multiparadigma/multiparadigma.github.io/about.md

 ---
 layout: page
-title: About
+title: .this
-subtitle: Just who the hell you think I am?
+subtitle: Programming, Motherfucker — Do you speak it?
-permalink: /about/
+permalink: /self/
 ---